xJonathanLEI/starknet-rs/examples/starknet-wasm/README.md

 # Example usage of starknet-rs from WASM

-This is an example of using `starknet-rs` as an WebAssembly (WASM) module.
+This is an example of using `starknet-rs` as a WebAssembly (WASM) module.
 With WASM you can use `starknet-rs` in browser, as a Node.js module, or really just anywhere WebAssembly is supported.

 To run this example, make sure you have [`wasm-pack`](https://github.com/rustwasm/wasm-pack) installed.
 See installation instructions [here](https://rustwasm.github.io/wasm-pack/installer/).